whyour/qinglong/README-en.md

 ql resetlet
 # Disable two-step login
 ql resettfa

-# Execute in sequence, if a random delay is set, it will be randomly delayed by a certain number of seconds
-task <file_path>
-# Execute in sequence, regardless of whether a random delay is set, all run immediately,
-# and the foreground will output the day, while recorded in the log file
-task <file_path> now
-# Concurrent execution, regardless of whether a random delay is set, are run immediately,
-# the foreground does not generate the day, directly recorded in the log file, and can be specified account execution
-task <file_path> conc <env_name> <account_number>(Optional)
-# Specify the account to execute and run immediately regardless of whether a random delay is set
-task <file_path> desi <env_name> <account_number>
-# Set task timeout
-task -m <max_time> <file_path>
-# Print task log in real time, no need to carry this parameter when creating timed tasks
-task -l <file_path>
 ```

-2. parameter description
+1. parameter description

-* file_url: Script address
+- file_url: Script address
-* repo_url: Repository address
+- repo_url: Repository address
-* whitelist: The whitelist when pulling the repository, i.e., the string contained in the path of the script to be pulled
+- whitelist: The whitelist when pulling the repository, i.e., the string contained in the path of the script to be pulled
-* blacklist: Blacklisting when pulling repositories, i.e. strings that are not included in the path of the script to be pulled
+- blacklist: Blacklisting when pulling repositories, i.e. strings that are not included in the path of the script to be pulled
-* dependence: Pulling the dependencies needed for the repository will be copied directly from the repository to the repository directory under scripts, regardless of the blacklist
+- dependence: Pulling the dependencies needed for the repository will be copied directly from the repository to the repository directory under scripts, regardless of the blacklist
-* branch: Pull the branch of the repository
+- branch: Pull the branch of the repository
-* days: Number of days of logs to be kept
+- days: Number of days of logs to be kept
-* file_path: File path for task execution
+- file_path: File path for task execution
-* env_name: The name of the environment variable that needs to be concurrent or specified at the time of task execution
+- env_name: The name of the environment variable that needs to be concurrent or specified at the time of task execution
-* account_number: Specify the account number of an environment variable to be executed when the task is executed
+- account_number: Specify the account number of an environment variable to be executed when the task is executed
-* max_time: Timeout, suffix "s" for seconds (default), "m" for minutes, "h" for hours, "d" for days
+- max_time: Timeout, suffix "s" for seconds (default), "m" for minutes, "h" for hours, "d" for days

 ## Development